Introduction to Permaculture

 every aspect of nature, from the internal workings of organisms

-to whole ecosystems, we find the connections between things are
+to whole ecosystems, we find the connections between things

-and self-regulating design is to place elements
+of a functional and self-regulating design is to place elements

 in such a way that each serves the needs and accepts the

-principle focuses more closely on the different types of relationships
+principle focuses more closely on the different types of

-and on improved methods of designing
+integrated systems, and on improved methods of designing

 communities of plants, animals and people to gain benefits

 correct placement of plants, animals, earthworks and other

 infrastructure it is possible to develop a higher degree

 constant human input in corrective management.
+For example,

-be used to harvest litter to down slope garden systems by appropriate
+to harvest litter to down slope garden systems by appropriate

 location.
 Herbaceous and woody weed species in animal pasture

 systems often contribute to soil improvement, biodiversity,

 medicinal and other special uses.
-Appropriate rotationally grazed livestock
+Appropriate rotationally

-and their values completely.
+eliminating them and their values completely.

-developing an awareness of the importance of relationships in
+developing an awareness of the importance of relationships

-literature and teaching have been central:
+permaculture literature and teaching have been central: